 A lack of employee engagement has also been shown to contribute to a high churn rate.
 An engagement environment helps employees develop job satisfaction, it offers recognition for one’s contributions, and provides an opportunity to perform under challenging work.
-A proactive approach such as introducing social intranet software with online collaboration tools into the workplace will encourage users to engage and collaborate.
+A proactive approach such as introducing an intranet platform with the best collaboration tools into the workplace will encourage users to engage and collaborate.

 Project management is a headache.